-The cosmetology course of study consist of 1,600 clock hours covering all phases of cosmetology, skin care, manicuring and pedicure mandated by the California State Board of Barbering and Cosmetology.
+The cosmetology course of study consists of 1,500 clock hours covering all phases of cosmetology, skin care, manicuring and pedicure mandated by the California State Board of Barbering and Cosmetology.
 The course is designed to prepare the student to pass the California State Board of Barbering and Cosmetology licensing examination and to help the student to obtain the knowledge and skills needed for an entry level position in the beauty field.
-Passing the exam is a requisite in order to obtain a Cosmetology License.
+Passing the exam is a requisite to obtain a Cosmetology License.
 The license is a requirement to operate as a cosmetologist in the state of California.

-Additional training will be given in the following subject matter- salon management, communication skills that include professional ethics, salesmanship, decorum, record keeping, client service record cards and preparing a resume, employment development, modeling, desk and reception, and care and other subjects relating to Cosmetology field.
-The students will spend approximately 12- 15 hours of class time in employment assistance related chapters.
-The last three chapters of our current textbook relate to employment assistance subject matter.
-Chapter 30 Preparing for Licensure and Employment: prepare for licensure, prepare for employment, arrange for a job interview.
-Chapter 31 On the Job: describe the expectations of moving from school to work, find the right position out in the real world, manage your money, discover the selling you, keep current clients and expand your client base, on your way.
-Chapter 32 The Salon Business: review types of business options, booth rentals, elements of a successful salon, building your business.
+Additional training will be given in the following subject matter- salon management, communication skills that include professional ethics, salesmanship, decorum, record keeping, client service record cards and preparing a resume, employment development, modeling, desk and reception, and other subjects relating to Cosmetology field.
+The students will spend approximately 12-15 hours of class time in employment assistance related chapters.
+There are three chapters of our current textbook related to employment assistance subject matter.
+Chapter Career Planning: prepare for licensure, prepare for employment, arrange for a job interview.
+Chapter On the Job: describe the expectations of moving from school to work, find the right position out in the real world, manage your money, discover the selling you, keep current clients and expand your client base, on your way.
+Chapter The Beauty Business and Chapter The Healthy Professional: review types of business options, booth rentals, elements of a successful salon, building your business.